Primary Education English Teacher-Trainer

-Peace Corps/Vanuatu has increasingly focused on responding to requests for assistance from the most remote corners of Vanuatu, and Volunteer sites range from remote and potentially isolated rural areas to more populated provincial centers.
-Applicants to Peace Corps/Vanuatu should therefore be open to serving in remote sites with limited resources.
-For more information, please see the Living Conditions Comments section below.
-All Volunteers will be paired with host families to help with cultural and community integration.
-While some Volunteers may live with host families, others may live within close proximity to a host family.
-Regardless of their housing site, all Volunteers are expected to reach beyond the school grounds to engage community leaders and parents to improve progress toward goals established for literacy.
-They may also work directly with school principals and other Ministry of Education counterparts.
-Volunteers are encouraged to engage in secondary projects in areas including: climate change, primary healthcare, gender equality, youth development, HIV/AIDS, and volunteerism.
+Peace Corps Vanuatu has increasingly focused on responding to requests for assistance from the most remote corners of the country.
+Volunteers can expect to live in communities with limited resources that range from remote, and potentially isolated rural areas, to more populated provincial centers.
+Regardless of their housing location, all Volunteers are expected to reach beyond the school grounds to engage community leaders and parents to improve progress toward goals established for literacy.
+They may also work directly with school principals and other Ministry of Education partners.
+Volunteers are encouraged to engage in secondary projects in areas including: water, sanitation, and hygiene (WASH), climate change, gender equality, youth development, and volunteerism.

 • Bachelor of Arts/Bachelor of Science degree in any discipline and a strong desire to teach English